mmgfrcs/rs2k19-fantasy-errand/GDD.md

 ### Collectibles
 Each run, these can be collected:
 - Coins, can be used to buy upgrades.
-Available in 1 (Cooper), 2 (Silver), 3 (Gold), 4 (Platinum) and 10 (Rainbow) denominations
+Available in 1 (Cooper), 2 (Silver), 3 (Gold), 4 (Platinum) and 10 (Ruby) denominations
 - Power ups:
   - Magnet: Grab nearby coins automatically for a few seconds.
-Duration and range increases with upgrades (Potion Magent, a potion bottle with a magnet symbol)
+Duration and range increases with upgrades
   - Phase: Go through all obstacles for a few seconds.
 Does not include falls.
-Duration increases with upgrades (Potion Phase, a potion bottle with boots symbol)
+Duration increases with upgrades
   - Boost: Move faster for a few seconds.
 While boosted, also gains Phase.
-Duration increases with upgrades (Potion Boost, a potion bottle with lightning symbol)
+Duration increases with upgrades
   - Golden Coin: Increases coin value for a few seconds.
-Duration and Coin value multiplier increases with upgrades (Potion Guld, a potion bottle with Golden coin symbol)
+Duration and Coin value multiplier increases with upgrades

 ### Stages
 There are 3 type of environments in this game: Forest, Volcano and Sea.